dvaerum/zfs_maintainer/README.md

 Use this variable if you want to specify the package providing ZFS
 - **time_zone**
 Set time zone.
 Example: `Europe/Copenhagen`
+- **distro_and_arch**
+There is included one file from the vars folder, which is picked automatically based on the distribution and architecture you are running this playbook on.
+This variable allows you to overwrite which file is selected.
+Just be aware that it may not work.

 # How does it work?
 A simplified overall step by step explanation for the patch management process.